ulyngs/oxforddown/README.md

   - good YAML: `bibliography: bib-final.bib`
   - bad chunk label: `{r my_plot}`
   - good chunk label: `{r my-plot}`
-- if you want to deploy the gitbook via GitHub pages, then the /docs folder must contain a file called **.nojekyll**

 ### Output formats
 - at the moment only PDF and HTML output have been properly implemented; I may improve on the Word output further down the line